Franklin-Siqueira/CI-CD/Article.md

 The only change we’ve made here is that we import **testEnvironmentVariable** from our **settings.js** file and use it as the return message for a request from the '/' route.

-Visit http://localhost:3000/v1 and you should see the message, as shown below.
+[Visit this link](http://localhost:3000/v1) and you should see the message, as shown below.
 ```
 {
   "message": "Environment variable is coming across."
 }
 ```
 And that’s it!
 From now on, we can add as many environment variables as we want and we can export them from our **settings.js** file.

 This is a good point to commit your code.
 Remember to **prettify** and **lint** your code.